84codes/crystal-packages/README.md

 # Copy the rest of the code
 COPY src/ src/
 # Build a static binary
-RUN shards build --release --production --static --no-debug
+RUN shards build --release --static

 # The scratch image is completely empty
 FROM scratch
-# Don't run as root
-USER 2:2
 # Copy only the binary from the build stage
 COPY --from=builder /tmp/bin/* /
 # Install a CA store, only needed if the application verifies TLS peers (eg. talk to a https server)